Dental Implants — Mayfield Heights, OH

 Setting a Strong Foundation for a New Smile

 Sometimes a tooth is knocked out and can’t be replanted, or it might have to be removed for the good of your oral health.
 The question is, what do you do once it’s gone?
-There are a few different tooth replacement options to explore, but only one will restore the missing tooth’s entire structure, roots and all – and tooth replacement using dental implants in Mayfield Heights, OH is a solution that a periodontist such as Dr. Ross is extremely skilled at providing.
+There are a few different tooth replacement options to explore, but only one will restore the missing tooth’s entire structure, roots and all – dental implants!
+Tooth replacement using dental implants in Mayfield Heights, OH is a solution that a periodontist such as Dr. Ross is extremely skilled at providing.
 Get in touch with Ross Periodontics today to learn more about dental implants and how they can be used to completely restore your smile.

 Why Choose Ross Periodontics For Dental Implants?